lucasmreis/blogSource/src/posts/type-driven-domain-modelling-part-3.md

 * [Part 1: Types And Property Testing](http://lucasmreis.github.io/blog/type-driven-domain-modelling-part-1/)
 * [Part 2: Evolving Models](http://lucasmreis.github.io/blog/type-driven-domain-modelling-part-2/)

-In this third part of the series, we're gonna add a feature to the basket read model: every line will be more explicit about if it's promoted or not, and what the discount was.
+In this third part of the series, we will add a feature to the basket read model: every line will be more explicit about whether or not it's being promoted, and what the discount is.

 ## Spec

-Every line and the basket itself will either have only one total value if there are no promotions applied, or it will list the *original* total value if there was no promotion, the resulting *discount*, and the *final* total value after subtracting the discount from the original total.
+Lines in the basket will have one total value if there are no promotions applied.
+In cases where a promotion is applied, lines in the basket will list the *original* total value (before discount), the resulting *discount*, and the *final* total value after subtracting the discount from the original total.

 ## Evolving The Types

 To achieve the new spec, we don't need to change the Product or the Event.
-In *CQRS* terms, we don't need to change the *Command* side, only the *Read* side.
+Or In *CQRS* terms, we don't need to change the *Command* side, only the *Read* side.

 Let's first define a type `ReadTotal`, that expresses the totals we need to show the user according to the new spec: